The Airmen's Stories - Sgt. J Dygryn

 310 Squadron transferred on 15th December 1941 to Perranporth, Cornwall with Dygryn being promoted to Warrant Officer.

-He remained with 310 until 20th May 1942 when his posting back to 1 Squadron was initiated by Karel Kuttlewascher DFC.
-He recommended Dygryn for the squadron's new role, operating night intruder operations over France from Tangmere using Hurricane IIc’s.
+He remained with 310 Squadron until 20th May 1942 when his posting back to No.1 Squadron was initiated by Karel Kuttlewascher DFC.
+He recommended Dygryn for the squadron's new role, operating night intruder operations over France from Tangmere using Hurricane IIcs.

 Three months later the body of a unknown RAF pilot was washed ashore on a mined beach near Worthing, Sussex.
 The body was badly decomposed and carried no identification other than RAF wings and 3 medal ribbons.
 However attached to it was a revolver which had the names of ‘Doris’, ‘Noel’ and ‘Paddy’ engraved on the grip.

 His squadron colleagues recognised the revolver as Dygryn had spent a considerable time engraving the names.
-In September 1941 Dygryn had married Doris Greves who was a 20 year old nurse at Hothfield Hospital.
-Some 5 months latter she died suddenly at Lenham Sanitorium, possibly from TB, and was buried in a small graveyard at Westwell in Kent.
+In September 1941 Dygryn had married Doris Gwen Emily Reeves who was a 20-year-old nurse at Hothfield Hospital.
+Some 5 months latter she died suddenly at Lenham Sanitorium, possibly from TB, and was buried in a small graveyard at Westwell near Aashford in Kent.

 Her death caused Dygryn to become very morose and introverted and he spent most of his free time engraving the revolver which he had bought a year before from someone in a pub.
 The seller claimed to have carried it when serving in the International Brigade during the Spanish Civil War.
 ‘Doris’ was his wife's Christian name, ‘Paddy’ a nickname that she was known by and it is believed that ‘Noel’ was their dog.